-Mennonite Creation Care Network calls the congregations in its network to join other churches in two shared practices per year.
-While these can be done any time, you may wish to connect the first to Earth Day and the second to the Season of Creation in September.
+Twice a year, Mennonite Creation Care Network calls the congregations in its network to shared practices that could be embraced by many people.
+While these can be done any time, you may wish to connect the January to June suggestions to Earth Day and the July to December suggestions to the Season of Creation in September.

 January to June 2020: Start an accountability group

 It’s one thing to think you’d like to plant trees or become politically active on environmental issues.
 It’s another to commit to regularly tell a group of friends how it’s going.
 Start a support group for people who want to take action on behalf of the planet or incorporate a “caring for the earth” check-in during an existing small group.
 It works best if participants start wherever they are and choose their own goals.

 July to December 2019: Hold a potluck of sustainable foods